skeilbach/magnet4cardiac7t/readme.md

 └── ...
 ```

+## Evaluation
+All teams will be asked to submit their solutions as a git repository.
+In the git repository the `main.py` should be modified (only) to include the optimization algorithm developed by the team.
+The `evaluation.py` script should not be changed at all.

+Each submission will be evaluated on a previously unseen set of simulations, with both cost functions specified in the task.
+The optimization algorithm should run within 5 Minutes after which the program execution will timeout and the solution will be disqualified.

 ## Ideas where to go from here
 - Implement parallel processing and evaluation
 - Optimize the calculation of phase-shifted fields